alandmoore/tkautobox/README.rst

 The loginbox() function is a wrapper around autobox() that provides a standard login dialog with "username" and "password" fields.
 It can accept all the same keyword arguments as autobox(), but should not define the "fields" list.
 It accepts the following extra keywords:

-:additional_fields: A list, using identical syntax to autobox's "fields" list, that will define additonal fields below "password" (e.g., domain, database, etc.).
+:additional_fields: A list, using identical syntax to autobox's "fields" list, that will define additional fields below "password" (e.g., domain, database, etc.).
 :default_username: A username to populate the "username" field with.